mysociety/fixmystreet/README.md

 It was created in 2007 by [mySociety](https://www.mysociety.org/) for reporting problems to UK councils and has been copied around the world.
-The FixMyStreet Platform is now at version 2.0.4; see CHANGELOG.md for a version history.
+The FixMyStreet Platform is now at version 2.1; see CHANGELOG.md for a version history.

 ## Installation

 We've been working hard to make the FixMyStreet Platform easy to install and re-use in other countries - please see our site at <http://fixmystreet.org/>
 for help and documentation in installing the FixMyStreet Platform.

+For development, if you have Vagrant installed, you can clone the repo and run 'vagrant up'.
+We use [Scripts to Rule Them All](https://githubengineering.com/scripts-to-rule-them-all/) so `script/update` will update your checkout, `script/server` will run a dev server, and `script/test` will run the tests.

 ## Contribution Guidelines